MedBot-team/NaBot/RasaReport.md

         - Change the code

 - Not support visual tasks.
-RASA mostly restricted to ChitChat and FAQ tasks.
+RASA is mainly restricted to ChitChat and FAQ tasks.

-- Models (both rule-based and machine-learning based) are retrieval-based. generative models or Hybrid models (generative models + retrieval models) are not supported.
+- Models (both rule-based and machine-learning-based) are retrieval-based.
+Generative models or Hybrid models (generative models + retrieval models) are not supported.

 - If we use **language models** in our pipeline, we'll be restricted to only Spacy or MITIE supported languages.
-But alternativly we can use **LanguageModelFeaturizer featurizer** with a little more effort.
+But alternatively, we can use **LanguageModelFeaturizer featurizer** with a little more effort.
     - <img src="report_images/spacy.png" width="500">

 # New Ideas
-- Design easy-to-use GUI for Rasa platform.
+- Design an easy-to-use GUI for the Rasa platform.

 - Fork of rasa with support of more models.
 (Generative and Hybrid models like BlenderBot)